Global Trends on AI Regulation: Transparent and Explainable AI at the Core

 Other key challenges include:

 • AI systems are multi-faceted: AI systems are inherently diverse, with applications varying significantly across industries.
+There are many generative AI models and learning models, each with unique architectures and purposes, such as generative models for text, images, and sounds.
+Historically, early generative models like the markov chain and markov chains played a foundational role in probabilistic text generation, laying the groundwork for more advanced approaches.
+The importance of natural language processing is evident in enabling these generative AI models to process and generate human language effectively.
+This diversity, especially among generative models, complicates explainability, as different types of models present unique challenges in understanding and interpreting their outputs.
 Hence, a ‘one size fits all’ approach to regulating AI risks being overly stringent in some contexts while insufficient in others, highlighting the need for tailored regulatory frameworks that consider industry-specific requirements and challenges.

-• Trade-off between accuracy and interpretability: AI systems, like deep neural networks and Large Language Models (LLMs) are inherently complex.
-Achieving higher accuracy often means increased model complexity, which in turn makes these systems more difficult to explain.
+• Trade-off between accuracy and interpretability: AI systems, like deep neural networks and Large Language Models (LLMs), are inherently complex.
+Achieving higher accuracy and pursuing higher quality outputs often means increased model complexity, which in turn makes these systems more difficult to explain.
 Even when explanations are available, simplifying them for non-technical stakeholders remains a significant challenge, as it can risk losing critical nuances of the underlying decision-making process.
+Modern generative AI, including the generative pretrained transformer architecture, serves as a foundational model for many advanced applications, further increasing the complexity of explainability.

 • Navigating Proprietary Algorithms: Many AI systems are built on proprietary algorithms, creating tensions between the need for transparency and the protection of intellectual property rights.